THE LAST STOP DINER

 The man, eyes still on the paper, suddenly spoke in a low voice.
 "All kinds of crazy shit going on in the world.
 Sometimes it's best to just go along.”
 He turned his head and looked at Scott as he said this and seemed to give particular emphasis to “go along.”

 Scott nodded noncommittally.
 He could only assume he was talking about something he'd read in the paper.
-He continued to regard Scott for a long moment, and then the waitress came back out and he finally went back to reading.
+He continued to regard Scott for a long moment, and then the waitress returned and he finally went back to reading.
 Scott decided it was a good time to check out the jukebox in the corner.
 The man was making him nervous.

 He got up and walked over, and started flipping through the selections.
 Everything was old.
 And not classic hits old, either, but stuff that hadn't been popular, or probably thought of, for about fifteen years.
 There didn’t seem to be anything good at all.
 As he turned around to walk back to the table, his attention was snagged by the calendar hanging on the wall.
 It was turned to December 2010.
 He glanced over at the desiccated plants in the front window.
 Apparently someone was as slack about putting up a new calendar as they were about throwing out their dead poinsettias.